CHAMPION316/Raiders_Fan_Quiz_Game/README.md

 <img src="readme-files/correct-incorrect.jpg">

 - The Score Area
     - Upon answering correctly the score at the bottom will increment to 100 points for every correct answer while the the wrong answer will reward you with 0 points.
+    - The max amount of points a user can score is 3000 points since there is 30 questions each worth 100 points each.
+    - After submitting your name you will be prompted with a message that tells you what category as a fan you fall under with a unique message based on your score.

 ### 2.2.
 Features left to implement in the future
 - Add a modernized username and score chart with rankings.